 - Gather suggested solution strategies then trial strategies to establish an effective way to order the bags by weight.

-- Group students in groups of 5-6 with their bags.
+- Group students in groups of 5-6 with their bags (or kete).
 Ask each group to order their bags from least to most heavy.

 - Share the techniques and strategies used by each group to order the bags.